bourbonkk/matrix-psutil/docs/index.rst

   The path of the /proc filesystem on Linux, Solaris and AIX (defaults to ``"/proc"``).
-  You may want to re-set this constant right after importing psutil in case your /proc filesystem is mounted elsewhere or if you want to retrieve information about Linux containers such as Docker, Heroku or LXC (see `here <https://fabiokung.com/2014/03/13/memory-inside-linux-containers/>`__
+  You may want to re-set this constant right after importing matrix_psutil in case your /proc filesystem is mounted elsewhere or if you want to retrieve information about Linux containers such as Docker, Heroku or LXC (see `here <https://fabiokung.com/2014/03/13/memory-inside-linux-containers/>`__